lexingtontechus/lxtgroup-09602/content/pages/about.md

     background_color: blue
 seo:
   title: bout
-  description: This is the about us page
+  description: This is the about LXT GROUP LLC.
   extra:
     - name: 'og:type'
       value: website